-Georgios Plionis, the legendary Greek pilot who flew in 167 successful missions in World War II and Korea, passed away at age 101 on April 20.
+Georgios Plionis was a legendary Greek pilot who flew 167 successful missions in World War II and Korea.

 “Ever since I was a child, when I was in elementary school, I used to watch the planes in the sky and that made me want to fly too.
 It was my dream,” he once told the Athenian-Macedonian News Agency.

 Against his father’s objection to join the air force academy, he forged his signature on the parental permission papers required.

 “In order to be able to submit my papers, I forged my father’s signature…that would allow me to take part in the entry exams.
 I took the exam twice.
 The first time was in 1938.
 I was rejected by the health committee because I was too thin,” he said.